This post may contain affiliate links. Please read my disclosure policy.

-Peppermint Bark makes a favorite holiday treat!
-This homemade peppermint bark recipe is made with layers of peppermint filled milk chocolate and white chocolate and then topped with peppermint candy.
+Peppermint Bark is a classic Christmas treat!
+This favorite homemade peppermint bark recipe is made with layers of peppermint-filled milk chocolate and white chocolate and topped with crushed candy canes.
+Easy to make in minutes with only 5 ingredients for holiday snacking and gift-giving!

-Peppermint Bark with layers of milk chocolate and white chocolate and topped with peppermint candy
+Candy with layers of milk chocolate and white chocolate and topped with peppermint candy.

-Ingredients: To make it, you’ll need your favorite chocolate chips (milk, semi-sweet, or dark chocolate), coconut oil, white chocolate candy melts, peppermint extract, and crushed peppermint candy.
+For this homemade recipe, you’ll need chocolate chips/wafers, coconut oil, white chocolate candy melts/melting wafers, peppermint extract, and crushed candy canes.

 Step-by-Step Instructions

-Prep.
+1. Prep.
 Line a 9×13 baking dish with waxed paper, making sure to leave enough of the waxed paper to overhang the edges of the dish.
-This helps to easily lift the finished bark from the dish when it is ready.
+This helps easily lift the finished bark from the dish when ready.

-Make chocolate layer.
-Add chocolate chips and coconut oil to a microwave-safe dish and heat for about a minute, and stir until smooth.
-Next, I stir my peppermint extract into my melted chocolate and pour it into the prepared baking dish and place the dish into the freezer to freeze the chocolate layer of the peppermint bark.
+2. Make the chocolate layer.
+Add chocolate chips and coconut oil to a microwave-safe dish, heat for about a minute, and stir until smooth.
+Next, I stir my peppermint extract into my melted chocolate, pour it into the prepared baking dish, and place the dish into the freezer to freeze the chocolate layer of the peppermint bark.

-Make white chocolate layer.
+3. Make the white chocolate layer.
 Melt white chocolate candy melts and then spread the melted white chocolate candy melts over the frozen chocolate layer.
-Sprinkle crushed peppermint candies over the top of the melted white chocolate candy melts and return the baking dish to the freezer for the peppermint bark to freeze.
+Sprinkle crushed candy canes or peppermint candies over the top of the melted white chocolate candy melts and return the baking dish to the freezer for the peppermint bark to freeze.

 More Favorite Christmas and Holiday Recipes